Photo: Melker Dahlstrand/imagebank.sweden.se

 Another good starting point for job seekers is the EURES database.
 It’s a collection of job listings from EU countries’ public employment agencies and run by the EU Public Employment Service.
 Citizens of EU countries can make use of the ‘Your first EURES job’ programme, designed to encourage European mobility.

 EURES is also very useful if you’re a non-EU citizen who needs a work permit.
 If you’re offered a job, your employer must have advertised the job in the EU/European Economic Area (EEA) and Switzerland for at least ten days.
 This is one of the basic requirements to be eligible for a Swedish work permit, and EURES makes that easier.
 The terms of employment you have been offered must also match those set by Swedish collective agreements or those that are customary within the occupation or industry.

 The labour shortage list

-The Swedish Migration Agency together with the Public Employment Agency regularly put together a list of occupations that are in high demand in Sweden, the labour shortage list.
+The Swedish Migration Agency together with the Public Employment Agency regularly put together a list of occupations that are in high demand in Sweden, the labour shortage list (only in Swedish).
 Check it out – because if you are offered a job in a highly demanded occupation (i.e. one on this list), you can apply for a work permit from Sweden instead of having to return to your home country to apply.
 (Unfortunately, the list is only available in Swedish, so you may need to paste the link above into a web translation tool.)